open-edge-insights/video-common/udfs/README.md

   > **Note** The fps results will be logged in `DEBUG` LOG_LEVEL, added to the metadata with the AppName as the key and will be
   > displayed in the visualizer.

-* **Sample Realsense UDF**
+* **Realsense sample UDF for depth camera**

-  Accepts the color and depth frame, converts to rs2::frame type by using rs2::software_device simulation, enables a color filter on the depth frame using rs2::colorizer.
+  This udf accepts the color and depth frame from RealSense Depth Cameras, converts to rs2::frame type by using rs2::software_device simulation, enables a color filter on the depth frame using rs2::colorizer.

   `UDF config`: